-This 1951 film is class Hitchcock and tells the story of a battle of wits between tennis pro Guy (Farley Granger) and his mysterious, sycophantic admirer, Bruno (Robert Walker), who offers to kill Guy’s unfaithful wife, in return for which Guy will kill Bruno’s spiteful father.
+This 1951 film is class Hitchcock and tells the story of a battle of wits between professional tennis player Guy (Farley Granger) and his mysterious, sycophantic admirer, Bruno (Robert Walker), who offers to kill Guy’s unfaithful wife, in return for which Guy will kill Bruno’s spiteful father.

 But do both the murders actually go ahead?

 Have you seen any of these classics?
-What would you add to your list of classic films to watch?
+What would you add to your list of the best classic movies to watch?

 *post contains affiliate links